NA-MIC/ProjectWeek/PW39_2023_Montreal/Projects/AutomaticQuantitative3DCephalometrics/README.md

 ## Progress and Next Steps

-1. Refactoring codes
+### Progress
+1. Resolve few issues
+2. Ranaming most of the function

+### Next Steps

-2. Improve readability of the code
+1. Improve readability of the code
-3. Create Documentation for developer
+2. Create Documentation for developer